Deutsche Filmakademie: History

-The first presidents of the association were Senta Berger and Günter Rohrbach.
-In 2010, Iris Berben and Bruno Ganz were elected as their successors.
+In 2007, a group of academy critics—including filmmakers Hans-Christian Schmid, Andres Veiel, and Hans Weingartner, several film festival directors, and the German association of film critics—opened talks with German culture minister Bernd Neumann, in an effort to return to the previous system and have politicians and critics, not academy members, decide who gets the Lolas.

 In 2008, the academy's internet service 24 – Das Wissensportal der Deutschen Filmakademie was launched.
-The portal provides an insight into the making of a movie, with the hope of making the work of independent filmmakers more transparent and accountable.
+The portal provides an insight into the creation of a movie, with the hope of making the work of independent filmmakers more transparent and accountable.

 The Deutsche Filmakademie is not to be confused with the 1938 Deutsche Filmakademie, founded in Babelsberg.